 Who has evaluated SPS’s air monitoring data and what does it show?

-We provide reports containing our air monitoring data to PADEP and USEPA every day.
+We provide reports containing our air monitoring data to PADEP and USEPA.
 You can find our air monitoring results here.

-We have also retained TRC Environmental Corporation, a third-party consulting firm that did not participate in the emergency response effort, to evaluate all air monitoring data that we have collected to date.
+We have also retained TRC Environmental Corporation, a third-party consulting firm that did not participate in the emergency response effort, to evaluate all air monitoring data that we collected during and immediately after the fire, from February 20, 2025, through March 4, 2025.
 TRC’s evaluation can be found here.

 As further detailed in their report, TRC has concluded that based on the available data, there are no human health risks associated with the levels of chemicals or other parameters released into the air surrounding the facility during the fire or afterward.

-Why are the air monitoring reports described as “preliminary?”
+Why are the initial air monitoring reports described as “preliminary?”

-We have asked our consultant to prepare air monitoring reports on a daily basis, following retrieval of the data from the monitors.
-As a result, the data is being reported before it has undergone full validation, which is a process designed to ensure that all data quality objectives have been met.
-We will update this page once the data is fully validated.
+We asked our consultant to prepare air monitoring reports on a daily basis, following retrieval of the data from the monitors.
+As a result, the data was being reported before it had undergone full validation, which is a process designed to ensure that all data quality objectives have been met.
+We will update once the data is fully validated.

-What are the parameters that SPS is monitoring for in the air?
+What parameters was SPS monitoring for in the air during and immediately after the fire?

-We are monitoring the air for the following parameters:
+We monitored the air for the following parameters up until April 9, 2025:

-Air monitoring is being conducted in accordance with a sampling plan that was submitted to the PADEP and USEPA.
+Air monitoring is being conducted in accordance with a monitoring plan that was submitted to the PADEP and USEPA.